konstantinos61-0/CS50x/pset5/README.md

 **Usage**: ./inheritance
 **Distribution Code**: Availble at: https://cdn.cs50.net/2026/x/psets/5/inheritance.zip (accessed 16/3/2026).
 I read and understood it and then moved on to complete the following functions: create_family and free_family.

-### PROBLEM TITLE
+### Speller
-In this problem, TODO.
+A C program that spell-checks a file using a hash table. .
+**Usage**: ./speller dictionary text_input_file
-**Distribution Code**: Availble at:  (accessed ).
+**Distribution Code**: Availble at: https://cdn.cs50.net/2026/x/psets/5/speller.zip (accessed 16/3/2026).
 I read and understood it and then moved on to implement the following: TODO